junglesta/wherenodoctor/_posts/2016-01-01-11-nutrition-eat-to-be healthy.md

 WARNING: Some ulcers are painless or ‘silent’, and the first sign is blood in vomit, or black, sticky stools.
 This is a medical emergency.
 The person can quickly bleed to death.
 GET MEDICAL HELP FAST.

+# [129](#page-129)
+{:.no_toc}

 **Prevention and Treatment:**

 Whether stomach or chest pain is caused by heartburn, acid indigestion, or an ulcer, a few basic recommendations will probably help calm the pain and prevent it from coming back.

   ♦ Do not eat too much.
 Eat small meals and eat frequent snacks between meals.

   ♦ Notice what foods or drinks make the pain worse and avoid them.
 These usually include alcoholic drinks, coffee, spices, pepper, carbonated drinks (soda, pop, colas), and fatty or greasy foods.

   ♦ If the heartburn is worse at night when lying flat, try sleeping with the upper body somewhat raised.

-  An ulcer is an open sore in the stomach or gut.

-# [129](#page-129)
-{:.no_toc}

   ♦ Drink a lot of water.
 Try to drink 2 big glasses of water both before and after each meal.
 Also drink a lot of water frequently between meals.
 If the pain comes often, keep drinking water like this, even in those times when you have no pain.